New, more capable technologies continuously replace perfectly functional old ones. Change isn’t new. Why do we resist it?

 Before getting all bent out of shape, “fat, dumb and happy” is an old idiom.
 I’m not saying these former colleagues were obese and stupid.
 “Fat” refers to their lack of want for anything.
 They weren’t hungry.
 “Dumb” simply means they were not searching for new knowledge because they knew everything they needed to competently perform their jobs.
 “Happy” refers to their contentment.
 Everything in their lives was complete.

 From their perspective, there was absolutely no reason to change anything in their jobs.
 Everything worked.
 Nothing was broken.
 Nothing needed fixing.
 If it ain’t broke, don’t fix it!
-Want it or not.
-Like it or not however, change was coming.
+Want it or not… like it or not, change was coming.

 Unwanted, Unwelcome Change

 Their managers decided to replace their IBM typewriters with WANG word-processors.
 The translators did not like it at all!
 I was unlucky soul assigned the task to take away their typewriters with that glorious keyboard.
 I think my seniors dumped it on me because they didn’t want to be caught in the cross-fire that ensued.